-Kevin Hanway is the Water Department Manager for City of Hillsboro and has served as the General Manager of the JWC since January 2008.
+Kevin Hanway is the Director of the City of Hillsboro Water Department and has served as the General Manager of the JWC since January 2008.

 The JWC Water Treatment Plant (WTP) and facilities are operated and maintained by 17 full-time employees.
 There are ten certified operators, five of which are Level IV – the highest level of certification in the State of Oregon.